kojikawrites/kojikawrites.github.io/docs/about.md

 ---

 {% capture content%}
-## Andrew Rollings
+## hiive

-Andrew Rollings has written several books, all connected in some way or other with his love of games.
+hiive has written several books, all connected in some way or other with his love of games.
 The most notable of these being Game Architecture and Design, which has been the reference for many college and secondary education courses.

-Andrew is an ex-UK resident who currently lives in a bunker located in places unknown.
+hiive is an ex-UK resident who currently lives in a bunker located in places unknown.
 He earns his keep by architecting and developing software for companies that span a wide variety of fields.
 In his spare time, you may see him working on his Nintendo 3DS, Switch, or PC games.

-Note that the image on the left is not what Andrew actually looks like.
-However it is what AI thinks he looks like based on a text description.
+Note that the image on the left is not what he actually looks like.
+However, it is what AI thinks he looks like based on a text description and an uploaded photo.
 He'll take it.

 {% endcapture %}
-{% assign imagePath = "/assets/images/andrew-portrait.png" | relative_url %}
+{% assign imagePath = "/assets/images/hiive-portrait.png" | relative_url %}
-{% include about-resume-person.liquid imagePath=imagePath content=content altText="Andrew Rollings avatar" %}
+{% include about-resume-person.liquid imagePath=imagePath content=content altText="hiive avatar" %}

 {% capture content%}
-## Fawn Rollings
+## Kojika

-Fawn Rollings is an aspiring writer and game designer with a passion for creating inclusive and accessible experiences.
+Kojika is an aspiring writer and game designer with a passion for creating inclusive and accessible experiences.
 Her keen interest in accessibility drives her to develop games and stories that are enjoyable and engaging for all audiences, regardless of their abilities.
 Fawn continually seeks to broaden her knowledge and skills in the industry, staying updated on the latest accessibility practices and innovations.
 Her dedication to inclusivity not only enhances her creative projects but also contributes to making the world of gaming and literature more welcoming and accommodating for everyone.

-Her avatar is far closer to her real-life appearance than Andrew's.
-He'll take it.
+Her avatar is far closer to her real-life appearance than hiive's.
+We'll take it.

 {% endcapture %}
-{% assign imagePath = "/assets/images/fawn.png" | relative_url %}
+{% assign imagePath = "/assets/images/kojika-portrait.png" | relative_url %}
-{% include about-resume-person.liquid imagePath=imagePath content=content altText="Fawn Rollings avatar" %}
+{% include about-resume-person.liquid imagePath=imagePath content=content altText="Kojikas avatar" %}